Graduates of a U.S. or Canadian dental school are eligible to receive an annual stipend of $50,000 through the Office of Graduate Medical Education.

-General Fee: Includes access to University libraries, recreational facilities, and other University services not directly associated with specific courses.
+General Fee: Includes access to University libraries, graduate student activities, recreational facilities, and other University services not directly associated with specific courses.

 Technology Fee: Established to advance and improve computer technology at Penn Dental Medicine.

-Room and Board: Estimate which reflects an average off-campus residence, 12-month basis.
+Room and Board: Estimate reflects an average cost of room and board.

 Books and Supplies: Estimated cost for required textbooks and supplies.